jimmc/jraceman/_ui2/README.md

 ### Install Lit

-The first time only, install a local copy of the Lit package:
+The first time only, install a local copy of the Lit and Vaadin components packages:

     npm install lit
+    npm install @vaadin/vaadin-core

 ### Build